Manuscript Details

 Outcome Measure Timing of Follow-Up Rating Direction of Effect Effect Size (Absolute Value) Stastical Significance Sample Size Sample Description

-New pregnancy after study entry (%) 15 months old High
+New pregnancy after study entry (%), fixed effect random slope method 15 months old High

 New pregnancy after study entry (%), restricted maximum likelihood method 15 months old High